-The first workshop of the Thematic Network was organized as a Conference Related Event on the occasion of the 12th European Conference and Technology Exhibition on Biomass for Energy, Industry and Climate Protection, Amsterdam, 17-21 June 2002.
-This workshop constituted a platform for dialogue between the members of the network and interested delegates who were interested to benefit from a group of international experts working on the application of bioenergy in Latin America and emerging countries.
+The first workshop of the Thematic Network will be organised as a Conference Related Event on the occasion of the 12th European Conference Technology Exhibition Biomass for Energy, Industry and Climate Protection, Amsterdam, 17-21 June 2002.
+This workshop will constitute a platform for dialogue between the members of the network and interested delegates who would like to benefit from a group of international experts working on the application of bioenergy in Latin America and emerging countries.
+It will be based on keynote presentations and offer the opportunity for discussion on crucial topics for the development and implementation of policy options for the promotion of decentralised generation of bioenergy in Latin America and emerging countries.